SAG winners list: Who won what

 Natalie Portman - "Jackie"

-Emma Stone - "La La Land"
+Emma Stone - "La La Land" *WINNER

 Meryl Streep - "Florence Foster Jenkins"